 - Safety Plan.
 Share your real-time location with safety contacts and see where you’ve been with Beacon safety tracking and exclusive heatmaps.

 - Analysis.
-Get more insight from your dedicated GPS device, heart rate monitor or power meter.
+Get more insight from your dedicated GPS device, heart rate monitor, or power meter.

 Cycling Analytics is another Australian cycling analytics program.

 It was designed by David Johnstone in 2011.
-His goal was to combine cycling data analysis with good design to make the software easy to navigate and logical to use.
+His goal was to combine cycling data analysis with a good design to make the software easy to navigate and logical to use.

 Given how many people give him credit for how good it is to look at, I would say he succeeded!